architjain11/Competitive-Programming/README.md

 # Competitive Coding

-### Practice questions successfully solved are added in this repository in it's respective folder
+### Practice questions successfully solved are added in this repository in their respective folders.

 Advent of Code- Questions solved in accordance to this [link](https://adventofcode.com/2020/)